Skip to main content

 The Core Rule: Criminal Inadmissibility Applies to ALL Work Permit Applications

-Under IRPA s.36, a foreign national who is criminally inadmissible cannot obtain any work authorization in Canada — regardless of whether they have a job offer, an LMIA, or an LMIA-exempt category.
+Under IRPA s.36, a foreign national who is criminally inadmissible generally cannot be issued a work permit unless the inadmissibility is first addressed (for example through a Temporary Resident Permit or approved rehabilitation), regardless of whether they have a job offer, an LMIA, or an LMIA-exempt category.
 The work permit application and the inadmissibility assessment are two separate but concurrent reviews:

 Work permit eligibility